ambaradan/rocksmarker/README.md

 Although you can perform the installation at the user level, in this configuration, choose the standard one (in `/usr/local/`), which allows for a cleaner subsequent configuration of the *headers* files.
 You will need the *readline-devel* add-on package in the official repositories from Rocky Linux.
 It is in the prerequisites above.

+> [!NOTE]
-**Note:** The package takes this name in distributions derived from RHEL but in others identifies itself differently.
+> The package takes this name in distributions derived from RHEL but in others identifies itself differently.
 Debian, for example, identifies it as *libreadline-dev*.

 Compile and install the version with: